matt-dunn/react-universal-skeleton/README.md

     [ ] Style reuse / sharing
 * Parcel
     [ ] Comparison to other bundlers
-    [ ] Configure aliases which work client and server [ ] maps and debug lines
+    [*] Configure aliases which work client and server
+        - use babel-plugin-module-resolver
+    [ ] maps and debug lines
     [ ] babelrc config issues
         * Does not pick up the correct env config from BABEL_ENV in dev??